My ongoing PhD project

 Max Bautista Perpinyà (oliviodare)

-In September 2021 I started my PhD in History and Philosophy of Science at the Pence Lab at the Université catholique de Louvain in Belgium.
-In 2022 I was granted the ‘Aspirant’ Doctoral Fellowhship of the Belgian National Science Fund (FNRS, Fonds National de la Recherche Scientifique).
+I began my PhD research project in September 2021 at the Pence Lab at the Université catholique de Louvain in Belgium.
+In 2022, I was granted the 4-year Aspirant Doctoral Fellowship of the Belgian National Science Fund (FNRS, Fonds National de la Recherche Scientifique).

-My PhD is part of a larger HPS project that aims at clarifying the ‘Taxonomic Disorder’ in conservation biology and ecology scientific literature.
-My side of the project brings historical evidence of the operationalisation of biodiversity and taxonomy in applied science projects.
+My PhD is part of a larger HPS project that aims at clarifying the ‘Taxonomic Disorder’ in conservation biology and ecology.
+My contribution to the project is to provide historical evidence of how terms like ‘biodiversity’ are operationalisation in applied science projects.

 The previous thing I did